'Fillas de la Riba'

 He 14 th of April 1933, a clock was placed in the church clock tower, it was time for the Republic (Republicans were elected democratically after Spanish government would be overthrown by the dictator Francisco Franco coup), and Teresa and a group of other women who participated in the celebration.
 Even there is a picture that Joseph showed me from that day with Teresa carrying a republican flag.

 The Spanish civil war (or rather the Spanish war “incivil”, as called Josep) finished 1939.
 Many Republicans were imprisoned and executed, and many others fled to other countries or places in Spain where nobody would know to avoid persecution Franco.
 Teresa moved to Barcelona with her husband and daughter, which work in a country house of an owner Franco who do not mind their political views.
 After, in 1940, Teresa decided to visit his village for a few days, against all the advice of family and friends who had gathered at a family meeting to discuss the matter.
 On the way to Ribarroja daughter, met some people from his village were warned that the town and told to return immediately, because it was too dangerous.

-But Teresa said he had no reason to fear because he did not co·assist in the death of anyone, on the other hand, had even defended some salvation
+But Teresa told them she had no reason to fear because she did not cooperate in anyone’s death, on the other hand, had even defended some salvation

 Franco, so, harm anyone.